NomicFoundation/hardhat/docs/guides/truffle-testing.md

 };
 ```

 Create a folder named `contracts` inside your project.
-Add a file named `Greeter.sol`, copy and paste the code below:
+Add a file named `Greeter.sol`, and copy and paste this code:

 ```c
 pragma solidity ^0.7.0;